kdillo893/DevStackPractice/NOTES.md

 what is requesting the application at certain context levels to forward to handlers and controllers for processing.
 This method of back end implementation spends a LOT of time to get everything running and will be more difficult to port between machines.

+## Json library analysis

+Looking around to improve speed of Json, found a link to a github repository which tested some objects: https://github.com/fabienrenaud/java-json-benchmark

+I had been using Gson or Jakarta Json because it was easiest, but it looks like for a simple project I should be using dsl-json or fastjson.

+...
+IDK